Kickin' Chicken to open new venue on upper peninsula; Charleston Grill, Madra Rua reopen

 Longtime executive chef Michelle Weaver will offer a new seasonal menu centered on Southern soul with contemporary flair, providing new dishes along with diners' favorites.

-The restaurant, operating at 50 percent capacity, will launch bar service at 5 p.m. with dinner following at 6 p.m.
+The restaurant will launch bar service at 5 p.m. with dinner following at 6 p.m.
 Live jazz music will be offered 6:30-9:30 p.m.
 Wednesday through Sunday.
 Reservations may be made through Resy.

 Also, a new taco restaurant is coming to Daniel Island.